Training > Clouds & Containers > CKA-JP + CKS-JP 試験バンドル

 Ensure immutability of containers at runtime

-Use Audit Logs to monitor access
+Use Kubernetes audit logs to monitor access

 The Linux Foundation worked with industry experts and the Linux kernel community to identify the core domains and the critical skills, knowledge and competencies applicable to each certification.
 Performance-based exams were then developed based on the competencies that were identified.